Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Spotify | RSS | More

 Marketplace Or Heart: Where Do The Best Book Ideas Originate?

 This is one of the initial big questions would-be authors ask when they finally decide that they want to write their first book.
-The answer is not as elusive as many might believe.
+The answer isn’t as elusive as many might believe.
 And dealing with this question early in the writing process will help ensure your book will achieve some measure of success.
-Here is a short discussion to help you figure out where to find the answer.
+Here’s a short discussion to help you figure out where to find the answer.

 1. You will learn why and where the best book ideas originate from.

 2. You will learn the difference between what the market wants, and what you want.

 3. You will learn where and how to find and develop your book ideas that have a good chance of becoming a success.